 - 1. Consider Amazon's business model and its evolution over time (use Schindehutte et al, Ch 7 and Table 7-1 as the framework for your analysis).
 Address each of the components and questions from Table 7-1.
 Prepare a table in the format of Table 7-2.
 Discuss the evolution of the business model over time. - 2.
-Use the Business Model Canvas Template (eLearning Course Materials) (see also the Teaching Note: Introducing the Business Model Canvas and Hypothesis-Driven Entrepreneurship: The Lean Startup) to describe the evolution of Amazon's business model over time: - a.
+Use the Business Model Canvas Template (eLearning Session-by-Session) to describe the changes in Amazon's business model over time (see also the Teaching Note: Introducing the Business Model Canvas): - a.
 Use the BMC Template to describe the Retail Model (use black type) - b.
 Copy the template from (a) above and modify it to show how Amazon's business model changed as it evolved into the Marketplace Model (use "strikethrough" to delete elements and red type to add new elements) - c.
 Copy the template from (b) above and modify it to show how Amazon's business model changed again as it evolved into the Single Store Model (use "strikethrough" to delete elements and blue type to add new elements)

-Provide a brief description of the changes made to each iteration of the BMC and explain why they were necessary.
+Submit the BMC and describe the changes made to each iteration of the BMC, explaining why each change was made.